Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: Introduction

 In gradient(-like) systems the only type of (bounded) solutions that exist for all time $t \in \R$ are equilibria and heteroclinic connections.
 We will not assume all the equilibria to be nondegenerate (since that is very difficult to check).
 Therefore, we define connecting orbits as orbits for which the $\alpha$ and $\omega$ limit sets are disjoint and consists of equilibria only.
 Although generically these are classical connecting orbits between nondegenerate equilibria (indeed, the definition of Morse-Floer homology is built on that), this broader definition allows one to draw more general conclusions.

-For the Cauchy-Riemann problem~\eqref{e:CR} we determine the Floer homology by continuation to the linear case $\widetilde{\psi}(u)=-u$.
+For the Cauchy-Riemann problem~\eqref{e:CR} we determine the Floer homology by continuation to the case $\widetilde{\psi}(u)=-u-u^3$.
 In that case there is a unique equilibrium solution $(u,v)(x) \equiv (0,0)$.
+This stationary point is hyperbolic and we use the associated linear operator as the base point relative to which we define indices.
+We note that $(u,v)=(0,0)$ is an equilibrium for any $\lambda_1 , \lambda_2 \in \R$, but we choose a linear operator as the base point for the relative index that is \emph{independent} of $\lambda$ and thus in general does \emph{not} correspond to the linearization at the trivial equilibrium.
+Indeed, choosing a fixed base point allows one to use the invariance of Floer homology under continuation (see Theorem~\ref{homotopy2}) to determine explicitly the (Betti numbers of the) Floer homology, see the proof below.

-This stationary point is hyperbolic and we use the associated linear operator as the base point relative to which we define indices. \begin{thm} For $\lambda_1=\lambda_2=6$ the Cauchy-Riemann problem~\eqref{e:CR} has at least seven equilibrium solutions with relative indices $0,0,1,1,2,2,3$.
-Moreover, there are at least three connecting orbits, of which at least two have nontrivial spatial dependence. \end{thm} \begin{proof}[Outline of proof] Continuation of the nonlinearity $\psi_\lambda$ for $\lambda=(6,6)$ to the base point at $\lambda=(-1,0)$ can be performed within the class of coercive nonlinearities (i.e. $\psi'(u)u<0$ as $|u| \to\infty$) by using a piecewise linear homotopy in parameter space via the intermediate point $\lambda=(-1,6)$.
-This guarantees the necessary compactness properties, see Proposition~\ref{compact1}.
+We now state a sample result.
+Of the seven equilibria at these particular parameter values only two need to be verified by computer-assisted proof, as the remainig ones are either related by symmetry or homogenous. \begin{thm} For $\lambda_1=\lambda_2=6$ the Cauchy-Riemann problem~\eqref{e:CR} has at least seven equilibrium solutions with relative indices $0,0,1,1,2,2,3$.
+Moreover, there are at least three connecting orbits, of which at least two have nontrivial spatial dependence. \end{thm} \begin{proof}[Outline of proof] Continuation of the nonlinearity $\psi_\lambda$ for $\lambda=(6,6)$ to the base point at $\lambda=(-1,1)$ can be performed within the class of coercive nonlinearities, see Section~\ref{geninv12}.
+This guarantees the necessary compactness properties,see Proposition~\ref{compact1}.
 We obtain $\beta_0=1$ and $\beta_k=0$ for $k\neq 0$, where $\beta_k$ are the Betti numbers of the Floer homology $\HF_k\bigl(\mathcal{S^\infty},\psi\bigr)$, where $\mathcal{S^\infty}$ is maximal invariant set in $\mathcal{N} = C^1([0,\pi])$. cf. Section \ref{construction1}.

-At $\lambda=(6,6)$ the indices of the homogeneous equilibria $(u,v)=(\pm 1,0)$ and $(u,v)=(0,0)$ are $0$ and~$3$, respectively, as can be verified by hand or computer.
+At $\lambda=(6,6)$ the indices of the homogeneous equilibria $(u,v)=(1,0)$, $(u,v)=(0,0)$ and $(u,v)=(-1,0)$ are $0$,~$3$ and~$0$, respectively, as can be verified by hand or computer.
 Two of the other equilibria are depicted in Figure~\ref{f:CR}; see Section~\ref{sec:rig_comp_critical points} for an explanation about the rigorous error control on the distance between the graphs depicted and the true solutions.
 Their relative indices are 1 and 2.
 The remaining two equilibria are related to these via the transformation $(u,v) \mapsto (-u,-v)$.